evercoinx/meme-tools/README.md

 7. Run `yarn trade-raydium-pool` to make the traders execute buys and sells on this pool.

+8. Create a header image with a 3:1 aspect ratio and a size between 600x200px and 1500x500px in the webp format, and save it under _$TOKEN_SYMBOL_header.webp_ name in the _images/production_ folder.

+9. Fill in the form to update token information and pay 299 USD on [Dexscreener](https://marketplace.dexscreener.com/product/token-info/order)

-8. Check how the token trends on [Dexscreener](https://dexscreener.com/?rankBy=trendingScoreM5&order=desc) and [Dextools](https://www.dextools.io/app/en/solana/pairs).
+10. Check token trends on [Dexscreener](https://dexscreener.com/6h?rankBy=trendingScoreH6&order=desc&chainIds=solana) and [Defined](https://www.defined.fi/tokens/discover?network=sol&createdAt=hour12&rankingBy=volume&rankingDirection=DESC).

 # Token Post Launch Plan